ajish097/lanyon/_posts/2017-04-07-THE MAX LINES [MAXLN].md

 With this formula we can now finally convert this into code.

 <script src="https://gist.github.com/ajish097/bac1fcb5e29b441eb6a6ef06ebf3275f.js"></script>
-`NOTE : I have not used cout and cin beacuse they are slower compared to printf and scanf.`
+`NOTE : I have not used cout and cin because they are slower compared to printf and scanf.`

 Happy coding!!
 <hr style="height:2px;border:none;color:#ccc;background-color:#ccc;" />